Centralizers, Clifforders, Polynomial Equivalence and $\omega$-equivalence of Matrices: Preliminaries

 \begin{definition} A matrix $A \in M_n(\mathbb{F})$ is called a \emph{balanced matrix} if all of its invariant factors are balanced polynomials. \end{definition}

 \begin{remark} From Definition \ref{balanced matrix} it follows immediately that every nilpotent matrix is balanced.
 Furthermore, an $n\times n$ matrix $M$ is balanced if and only if, for each eigenvalue $\lambda$ and block size $m$, the number of Jordan blocks of $M$ of size $m$ corresponding to $\lambda$ coincides with the number corresponding to $-\lambda$.
-Equivalently, $M$ and $-M$ have the same Jordan block decomposition. \end{remark}
+Equivalently, $M$ and $-M$ have the same Jordan block decomposition. \end{remark} \begin{theorem} Let $A\in M_n(\mathbb{F})$.
+Then $\mathcal{C}\mathcal{L}(A)$ contains an invertible matrix if and only if $A$ is balanced. \end{theorem} \begin{proof} By Definition \ref{balanced matrix}, $A$ is balanced if and only if it is similar to $-A$.
+Equivalently, there exists $P \in GL_n(\mathbb{F})$ such that $A = P^{-1}(-A)P$, which can be rewritten as $AP + PA = O$.
+Hence, $P \in \mathcal{C}\mathcal{L}(A) \cap GL_n(\mathbb{F})$. \end{proof} In the computation of the clifforder of a matrix, some fixed notations are given which will be used repeatedly throughout this paper, sometimes without reference.
+The $n\times n$ diagonal matrix $\operatorname{diag}(1, -1, 1,\cdots, (-1)^{n-1})$ is denoted as $K_n^{(1)}$.
+The following matrices are defined as